leedavi/DNNpackager/README.md

 Running From VS
 -----------------
+**NOTE: Close all website AppPools before running to unlocked files**

 The operation is most easily ran from the "Post Build Event".
 This automates the transfer of files from the working folders to the website folders.